At a glance

 Putting a clear classification policy in place will help your organization comply with any regulatory obligations, avoid penalties, and reduce the chances of costly errors.

-Socializing a clear data classification system makes it easier for employees and technologies to recognize sensitive information quickly.
+Socializing a clear data classification policy makes it easier for employees and technologies to recognize sensitive information quickly.
 This helps to ensure appropriate security controls are applied, reducing costs in the long run.

-When introducing a data classification framework, don’t expect to go from 0-100 overnight—data classification is an iterative process and it’s alright to start small.
+When introducing a data classification framework, don’t expect to go from 0-100 overnight—this is an iterative process and it’s alright to start small.

 Consider the industry you work in and prioritize the data types most likely to be scrutinized by regulators.
 Build relationships with the team most involved with that data and start applying your framework there first.